InteractiveComputerGraphics/splashsurf/README.md

  - 🧰 `splashsurf_lib`: Library that implements the reconstruction pipeline used by the CLI.
 Allows integrating the reconstruction procedure directly into other Rust applications.
 Furthermore, it resembles a framework providing access to individual building blocks to create your own surface reconstruction pipeline.
  - 🐍 `pysplashsurf`: Bindings to the CLI and library for Python.
 Install with `pip install splashsurf` and see the [`README`](pysplashsurf/README.md) for more details.

-This page provides an overview of the CLI's features and high-level notes on the algorithmic structure and implementation of the reconstruction.
+This page provides an overview of the CLI's features and high-level notes on implementation of the reconstruction method.

 <p align="center">
 <img src="example_particles.png" alt="Image of the original particle data" width="32%"> <img src="example_coarse.png" alt="Image of a coarse reconstructed surface mesh" width="32%"> <img src="example_fine.png" alt="Image of a fine reconstructed surface mesh" width="32%">